Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 - **pin**  The pin number which (if necessary) will be attached to the next free channel *(uint8_t)*
 - **duty**  This sets the pwm duty.
 The range is 0 to (2**resolution) - 1 *(uint32_t)*
 - **frequency**  The pwm timer frequency (Hz).
-The frequency and resolution limits are interdependent.
-For more details, see [Supported Range of Frequency and Duty Resolutions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html#ledc-api-supported-range-frequency-duty-resolution).  *(uint32_t)*
+The frequency and resolution limits are interdependent *(uint32_t)*.
+For more details, see [Supported Range of Frequency and Duty Resolutions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html#ledc-api-supported-range-frequency-duty-resolution).
 - **resolution**  The bit resolution of the pwm duty *(uint8_t)*
 - **phase**  This is also referred to as the **hpoint** value, which is the timer/counter value that the pwm output turns on.
 The useable range is the same as for the duty parameter.
 This can be used to phase shift the output or for synchronization.
 When the phase parameter is used, the pwm output will initiate in a paused state to allow synchronization *(uint32_t)*